75lb/command-line-args/README.md

 **Kind**: instance property of <code>[OptionDefinition](#exp_module_definition--OptionDefinition)</code>
 <a name="module_definition--OptionDefinition+type"></a>
 ### option.type : <code>function</code>
-Take control and be more specific about type..
+The `type` value is a setter function (you receive the output from this), enabling you to be specific about the type and value received.

 ```js
 var fs = require("fs");